Charges dismissed against four defendants in golf society dinner trial

 The charges have been dismissed against all the defendants, following a trial sparked by an Oireachtas Golf Society event in 2020.

-The charges have been dismissed against all the defendants, following a trial sparked by an Oireachtas Golf Society event in August 2020.
+Charges have been dismissed against four men accused in relation to an Oireachtas golf society event dinner in August 2020

 Galway East Independent TD Noel Grealish, 55, former Fianna Fail senator Donie Cassidy, 75, John Sweeney, 60, and his son James Sweeney, 32, who own the Station House Hotel, had been accused of illegally holding the event in August 2020.